sasip-climate/sasip-climate.github.io/content/news/Interview_Francesca.md

 authors:
 categories: ['Interviews']
 description: Francesca has recently joined our team to work on Data Assimilation.
 On the occasion of her upcoming webinar, she accepted to share some of her personnal history and scientific background.
-thumbnail: 'images/news/Interview_Francesca'
+thumbnail: 'images/news/Interview_Francesca.png'
 heroBackground: '/images/ice-bandeau.png'
 ---

  Francesca Vittorioso, postdoc at the University of Bologna, Italy, recently joined SASIP to work on Data Assimilation.
 On February 21st, she will give a webinar [(register here)](https://forms.gle/YKoBQK3XBLgjULnr6) presenting her latest research on the Contribution of the assimilation of MTG/IRS radiances for the characterisation of the atmospheric chemical composition over Europe.
 On this occasion, we asked her to share some of her personal and scientific history.

-> "SASIP will allow a better understanding of the warming of the polar regions.
-Given the historical moment that planet Earth is currently experiencing, I find this a study with excellent motivation and potential".
+> SASIP will allow a better understanding of the warming of the polar regions.
+Given the historical moment that planet Earth is currently experiencing, I find this a study with excellent motivation and potential.

 _An interview with Francesca Vittorioso, Postdoc at the University of Bologna_.